LogtalkDotOrg/logtalk3/tests/logtalk/library/redis/NOTES.md

 ________________________________________________________________________

-This example contains only unit tests for the Redis client library but these tests also serve as examples of using this library.
-To run all the unit tests, please see the `SCRIPT.txt` file.
+This directory contains unit tests for the Redis client library but these tests also serve as examples of using this library.
 The tests assume a local Redis server running on the default port.
 If the server is not detected, the tests are skipped.

 The unit tests were originally written by Sean Charles for his GNU Prolog Redis client library: